Amortized Bayesian Mixture Models: Case studies

 To detect model misspecification, we take several approaches.
-First, we take the approach coming from the neural network literature, where we apply tests to determine whether the observed data deviates from the typical data observed during training \citep[i.e., \emph{simulation gaps};][]{kothe_detecting_2024}.
-From the Bayesian statistics perspective, we conduct \emph{posterior predictive checks} \cite[e.g.,][]{gelman_posterior_1996}.
-Since the first two case studies are demonstrations using synthetic data, the statistical models are by definition well-specified.
-Therefore, we conduct model misspecification checks only in the last case study.
+First, we adopt a method from the neural network literature that tests whether the observed data deviates from the typical data encountered during training \citep[i.e., \emph{simulation gaps};][]{kothe_detecting_2024}.
+Specifically, we use the Maximum Mean Discrepancy (MMD) as a discrepancy measure.
+During training, the global summary network is regularized with an MMD loss to ensure that the learned summary statistics approximately follow a Gaussian distribution.
+During inference, we compute the MMD between the empirical data and data simulated from the generative model, and compare it against a reference (null) distribution derived from the simulation model.
+This enables a formal test of whether the observed data are consistent with the data-generating process assumed during training \citep{kothe_detecting_2024}.
+From the Bayesian statistics perspective, we also perform \emph{posterior predictive checks} \cite[e.g.,][]{gelman_posterior_1996} to assess whether replicated data drawn from the posterior predictive distribution resemble the observed data.
+Since the first two case studies are demonstrations using synthetic data, the statistical models are by definition well specified.
+Therefore, we conduct model misspecification checks only in the final case study.

 As a last step, we investigate the accuracy of the neural inference by comparing it to results from state-of-the-art MCMC.
 To this end, models presented in our case studies were evaluated against the results using the probabilistic programming language \texttt{Stan} \citep{carpenter_stan_2017}.
+We compare posterior samples from \texttt{BayesFlow} and \texttt{Stan} to contrast our implementation of ABI to MCMC.
+Additionally, we also use the classifier two-sample test \citep[C2ST;][]{lopez2016revisiting} as a quantitative measure of distribution similarity.
+In our implementation of C2ST, ABI and MCMC posterior samples are labeled as separate classes and used to train a neural network classifier (MLP).
+The classifier's predictive performance is estimated via 5-fold cross-validation, and using classification accuracy as the evaluation metric.
+The resulting mean accuracy constitutes the C2ST score; values close to 0.5 indicate that the two sample sets are indistinguishable, whereas higher values suggest greater divergence between the underlying distributions.